kovacevicdejan/AVL-tree/README.md

 # AVL-tree
-An implementation of an AVL tree with an interactive menu that has options for matrix generating, creating and deleting an AVL tree, key insertion, key finding, colorful tree printing and performance evaluation for key finding in AVL tree and matrix, implemented in C as a school assignment.
+- Implemented a set of AVL-tree algorithms in C for key nding and performance evaluation.
+- Created a function for intuitive and colorful tree printing that showcases the state of the AVL-tree.
+- Designed and wrote a command-line menu for interactive use of the above mentioned algorithms.

 ![Preview](preview.png)